-- (a) Each nurse faculty member shall be licensed as a registered professional nurse in Kansas. - (b) Each preceptor shall be licensed in the state in which the preceptor is currently practicing.
-Each preceptor shall complete a preceptor orientation that includes information about the pedagogical aspects of the student-preceptor relationship. - (c) For advanced nursing education programs in the role of nurse anesthesia, each nurse faculty member shall have the following academic preparation and experience: - (1) The nurse administrator who is responsible for the development and implementation of the advanced nursing education program shall have had experience in administration or teaching and shall have a graduate degree. - (2) Each nurse faculty member who is assigned the responsibility of a course shall hold a graduate degree. - (3) Each nurse faculty member responsible for clinical instruction shall possess a license as an advanced practice registered nurse and a graduate degree. - (d) For advanced nursing education programs in any role other than nurse anesthesia, each nurse faculty member shall have the following academic preparation and experience: - (1) The nurse administrator who is responsible for the development and implementation of the advanced nursing education program shall have had experience in administration or teaching and shall have a graduate degree in nursing. - (2) Each nurse faculty member who is assigned the responsibility of a course shall hold a graduate degree.
+- Administrator, faculty and preceptor qualifications. (a) Each nurse faculty member shall be licensed as a registered professional nurse in Kansas. - (b) Each preceptor shall be licensed in the state in which the preceptor is currently practicing.
+Each preceptor can be a physician, advanced practice registered nurse, or licensed interdisciplinary professional with a health science degree at a master's level or above.
+Each preceptor shall complete a preceptor orientation that includes information about the pedagogical aspects of the student-preceptor relationship and course information. - (c) For advanced nursing programs in the role of nurse anesthesia, each nurse faculty member shall have the following academic preparation and experience: - (1) The dedicated nurse administrator who is responsible for the development and implementation of the advanced nursing program shall have had successful experience in administration or teaching and shall have a graduate degree in nursing.
+The program administrator shall have sufficient administrative time and support to achieve and maintain positive program/student outcomes. - (2) Each nurse faculty member who is assigned the responsibility of a course shall hold a graduate degree in nursing. - (3) Each nurse faculty member responsible for clinical instruction shall possess a license as an advanced practice registered nurse and a graduate degree in nursing. - (d) For advanced nursing programs in any role other than nurse anesthesia, each nurse faculty member shall have the following academic preparation and experience: - (1) The nurse administrator who is responsible for the development and implementation of the advanced nursing program shall have had experience in administration or teaching and shall have a graduate degree in nursing. - (2) Each nurse faculty member who is assigned the responsibility of a course shall hold a graduate degree.
 Each person who is hired as a nurse faculty member shall have a graduate degree in nursing, except for any person whose graduate degree was conferred before July 1, 2005. - (3) Each nurse faculty member responsible for coordinating clinical instruction shall possess a license as an advanced practice registered nurse in the role for which clinical instruction is provided and shall have a graduate degree.
-Each person who is hired as a nurse faculty member shall have a graduate degree in nursing, except for any person whose graduate degree was conferred before July 1, 2005. - (4) Each preceptor or adjunct faculty shall be licensed as an advanced practice registered nurse or shall be licensed as a physician in the state in which the individual is currently practicing.
-Each preceptor shall complete a preceptor orientation including information about the pedagogical aspects of the student-preceptor relationship. - (e) The nonnursing faculty of each advanced nursing education program shall have graduate degrees in the area of expertise. - (f) The nurse administrator of each advanced nursing education program shall submit to the board a faculty qualification report for each faculty member who is newly employed by the program.

-History: (Authorized by K.S.A.
-65-1129 and K.S.A.
-2010 Supp.
-74-1106; implementing K.S.A.
-65-1133, as amended by L. 2011, ch.
-114, sec.
-47; effective March 31, 2000; amended April 20, 2007; amended May 18, 2012.)
+Each person who is hired as a nurse faculty member shall have a graduate degree in nursing, except for any person whose graduate degree was conferred before July 1, 2005. - (4) Each adjunct faculty member shall be licensed as an advanced practice registered nurse or shall be licensed as a physician in the state in which the individual is currently practicing. - (e) The nonnursing faculty of each advanced nursing program shall have graduate degrees in the area of expertise. - (f) The nurse administrator of each advanced nursing program shall submit to the board a faculty qualification report for each faculty member who is newly employed by the advanced nursing program.
+(Authorized by K.S.A.
+2023 Supp.
+74-1106 and K.S.A.
+65-1164; implementing K.S.A.
+65-1133 and K.S.A.
+65-1152; effective March 31, 2000; amended April 20, 2007; amended May 18, 2012; amended Feb.7, 2025.)